IBM/ubiquity-k8s/ibm-block-storage-via-scbe.md

  address = "IP"  # IP/hostname of the Ubiquity Service
  port = 9999     # TCP port on which the Ubiquity Service is listening
  ```
-  * Verify that the logPath, exists on the host before you start the plugin.
+  * Verify that the logPath, exists on the host so the FlexVolume CLI will be able to run properly.

-## Plugin usage example
+## Ubiquity FlexVolume usage example

 ### Basic flow for running a stateful container with Ubiquity volume
 The basic flow is as follows: